-The Cases section is designed for managing incidents and service requests received by the help desk.
+The Cases section is designed for managing incidents, complaints, claims and service requests received by the contact center.
 It enables you to register cases, track their statuses, add information about case resolution, and store customer feedback information.
 In addition, the section provides summary information to analyze the cases.

 The section has several views:

-– It displays cases as a list of records.
-All list columns are described below in the context of the.
+– list of cases.
+Displays service requests and incidents as a list of records.
+All list columns are described below in thechapter.

 – displays charts, indicators and ratings that can be used to analyze the cases.

 Service request is a case created as a part of a standard service operation.
 For example, a request for a new user workplace or phone setup.

 Incident is a case that is not a part of a standard service operation.
 It may cause a service disruption or reduction of service quality.
 For example, a request to repair hardware or restore telephone communication.